jayanta17/Car-Price-Prediction/README.md

-<h4> To predict the price of a car based on its past and present data, I built a model using RandomForestRegressor and a RandomizedSearchCV which gave a Mean Absoulte Error of only 60%. <h4>
+* In this project, I tried to predict the price of a used car based on its past and present data.
+ I built a model using RandomForestRegressor and a RandomizedSearchCV which gave a Mean Absoulte Error of only 60%. <h4>
 <h4> After performing data preprocessing steps such as Removal of Outliers, Converting categorical data into numerical using get_dummies and data visualizations, I found that Current Price, Fuel Type(being Diesel) and Transmission control are the most important features in deciding the price as shown in the fugure below.<h4> <br>